-- will remain the responsibility of the owner at all times.
+- remain the responsibility of the owner at all times.

 - Have dog bowls available for water and food.

-- Food staff including waiters should not handle dogs or materials that have been in contact with dogs.
-Staff must wash their hands immediately if they have any contact with dogs.
+- Know that food staff, including waiters, shouldn't handle dogs or materials that have been in contact with dogs.
+All staff must wash their hands immediately if they have any contact with dogs.

-- Consider the maximum number of dogs that can be accommodated at once, and the number of dogs allowed to be brought in by one person.
-Remember The Dogs (Specified Maximum) (Belfast) Order 2012.
+- Keep the number of dogs that can be in the premises at once in mind.
+Make sure the number of dogs allowed to be brought in by one person is in line with The Dogs (Specified Maximum) (Belfast) Order 2012.